digital-land/digital-land/content/guidance/developer-contributions/index.md

 Each of these files must:

-* be named using a specific convention
+* be named using the convention specified in each section below
-* contain certain column headers  (written exactly as shown, in lowercase, without the speech marks)
+* contain certain column headers  (written exactly as shown, in lowercase)
 * include 1 row of data for each agreement, contribution or transaction (as relevant)
 * only entries that conform to the constraints described below